You are here: Start » User Interface » Creating Deep Learning Model

 Confusion matrices for model that needs more training (left) and for model well trained (right).

-It is possible that confusion matrix indicates that trained model is not 100% accurate with respect to training samples (numbers assigned exclusively on main diagonal represent 100% accuracy).
-User needs to properly analyze this data, and use to his advantage.
+It is possible that the confusion matrix indicates that the trained model is not 100% accurate with respect to training samples (numbers assigned exclusively on the main diagonal represent 100% accuracy).
+The user needs to properly analyze this data, and use it to their advantage.

 Confusion matrix indicating good generalization.

 Too many erroneous classifications indicate poor training.
-Few of them may indicate that model is properly focused on generalization rather than exact matching to training samples (possible overfitting).
-Good generalization can be achieved if images used for training are varied (even among single class).
-If provided data is not varied within classes (user expects exact matching), and still some images are classified outside main diagonal after the training, user can:
+A few of them may indicate that the model is properly focused on generalization rather than exact matching to training samples (possible overfitting).
+Good generalization can be achieved if images used for training are varied (even among a single class).
+If the provided data is not varied within classes (user expects exact matching), and still some images are classified outside the main diagonal after the training, the user can:

 • increase the network depth,

-• prolong training by increasing number of iterations,
+• prolong training by increasing the number of iterations,

-• increase amount of data used for training,
+• increase the amount of data used for training,

 • use augmentation,